jpdiazpardo/gutural_nlp/README.md

 [Gradio App](https://huggingface.co/spaces/jpdiazpardo/jpdiazpardo-whisper-tiny-metal)

 Live demo of the ASR engine.
-With the transcription, I analyze the emotions present in the lyrics to identify: anger 🤬, disgust 🤢, fear 😨, joy 😀, neutral 😐, sadness 😭, surprise 😲 in a user friendly and interactive spider chart.
+With the transcription, I analyze the emotions present in the lyrics to identify: anger 🤬, disgust 🤢, fear 😨, joy 😀, neutral 😐, sadness 😭, surprise 😲 in a user-friendly and interactive spider chart.

 ## YouTube Playlist - [Gutural Speech Recognition](https://www.youtube.com/playlist?list=PLkCTyMdVt0AHgp-80jqskjUtfHo-Ht4xy)
 The audio files for the dataset can be downloaded using the following command with the python script in this repository: